Nancy S. Taylor

 Shawn resides in Cambridge, Massachusetts with his partner Joshua.
 He appreciates a strong cup of tea, British comedies, and all things New England.

-Amo Ngoepe is Old South Church's Pastoral Resident, through City Mission's Urban Pastoral Ministry Program.
+Amo Ngoepe is Old South Church's Volunteer Pastoral Resident, through City Mission's Urban Pastoral Ministry Program.
 Amo is from South Africa and recently graduated from Union Theological Seminary in New York with her MDiv focusing on psychology and religion.
-At Old South, Amo helps lead Jazz Worship, and our social justice initiatives including the Greater Boston Interfaith Organization, (G)RACE Speaks, and the Climate Change Task Force.
+At Old South, Amo helps with worship and our social justice initiatives including the Greater Boston Interfaith Organization, (G)RACE Speaks, and the Climate Change Task Force.

 June R. Cooper